danielvicentini/socialdistance/README.md

 * For Webex Teams bot will be necessary to create the bot identity.
 Please check how to create a bot at http://develeper.webex.com if necessary.
 * The following 4 Webex Teams pieces of information are necessary: bot email, bot token, bot tag, and bot public URL address - This URL should be the public address where this application will be hosted.
 Any public Internet Source service that hosts aplications and provide public Web access should work.
 * A Meraki API-key.
 The application connects with Meraki Dashboard and Meraki MV API.
 The API-Key can be generate in the Settings Dashboard at http://dashboard.meraki.com
+* The Meraki Organization ID and Network ID to find and connect to Meraki Devices.

 ## Instalation